 The City of Janesville works with companies to pursue funding/incentives using the Wisconsin Economic Development Corporation's (WEDC) programs that are appropriate for their projects.
 As one of Wisconsin's "Connect Communities", Janesville has direct access to several State funding programs through the Wisconsin Economic Development Corporation.
-Please contact the Economic Development department at (608) 755-3059 or firstname.lastname@example.org for more information.
+Please contact Mr. Gale Price, Economic Development Director at (608) 755-3059 or firstname.lastname@example.org for more information.

 Downtown Redevelopment and Reinvestment Assistance

 The City of Janesville utilizes its Tax Increment Finance authority to facilitate redevelopment projects in the downtown in a number of creative ways.
 In addition, the City administers a Revolving Loan program which provides low-interest financing for improvements to existing downtown buildings.